puppetlabs/puppet-specifications/language/func-api.md

 If dispatch is used, the expected argument count is derived from the number of specified parameters.
-If something else is wanted, if some parameters are optional (have defaults), or if the last parameter is a varargs, then this is specified with a call to arg_count, which takes min and max count of arguments.
-The max argument may be :default to indicate an infinite count.
+If something else is wanted, if some parameters are optional (have defaults), or if the last parameter is a varargs, then this is specified with a call to `arg_count`, which takes min and max count of arguments.
+The max argument may be `:default` to indicate an infinite count.

 Care must be taken to specify a min/max that is compatible with the method being called, but they do not have to be exactly the same - this is legal